dino/dino/README.md

 Some of the features that Dino+ implements:

 * Windows support
-* Chat history "scroll-to-load" (both for 1-on-1 chats and MUCs), much like Conversations and Gajim
+* Proper sync for chats history, including "scroll-to-load"
-* Forced MAM sync for MUCs
+* Forced MAM sync for chats
 * Password change via GUI
+* Optional support for Meson build system
 * Some additional QoL-features

 What's currently in the works:

-* Migrate build to Meson
+* Multiple UI fixes
-* Fixes for sound notifications on KDE and some GTK-based platforms
+* Fixes for sound notifications
 * MacOS support for Mac silicon
+* and more

 Dino+ is currently to be considered an alpha-quality product.
-Please open an issue or send a PR if you find or fix any issues.
+Please open an issue or send a PR if you spot or fix any bugs.

 OS support
 ------------